tenxhq/tenx-hooks/README.md

   validation.
 - **Notification**: Customizes how you receive notifications.
 - **Stop**: Runs when Claude finishes responding.
 Can request continuation.
+- **SubagentStop**: Runs when a subagent finishes responding.
+Same semantics as Stop but only for subagents.

 ## Example